Manufacturing

 Towards an overarching strategy for the solar power sector

 Solar power is the backbone of the future electricity system, guaranteeing EU citizens and businesses an affordable, secure, and clean electricity supply.
-In Europe, the market is currently on track to reach the EU Commission’s REPowerEU strategy target of 750 GWDC installed solar by 2030, up from 210 GWDC today.
+The EU reached 338 GW of installed solar PV capacity at the end of 2024 and the market could reach 816 GW by 2030, despite slower growth.

-This important market growth offers a unique opportunity to redevelop the solar PV industry in Europe and entrench strong green growth at the heart of our continent.
+This important market growth offers a unique opportunity to redevelop the solar PV manufacturing industry in Europe and entrench strong green growth at the heart of our continent.
 This is critical to ensure a diversification of supply for the EU project development industry and their resilience to shocks, such as module shortages, as well as the increasing international competition for investments in solar PV supply chains.
 Strengthening solar manufacturing along the whole value chain will also increase the sustainability of the technology and support the green transition.

 Europe has unique strengths to count on when reinvesting into a solar industry.
 Our highly-performing research and development ecosystem has particular advantage in the advanced technologies soon to dominate the market, such as heterojunction or perovskite.
 Europe also has an enduring industrial ecosystem.

-For that purpose, the European Commission in coordination with SolarPower Europe, EIT and ESMC, has launched the Solar PV Industry Alliance, to reach the 30 GW of European manufacturing capacity by 2025 across all the value chain segments.
+For that purpose, the European Commission in coordination with SolarPower Europe, EIT and ESMC, leads the Solar PV Industry Alliance, to reach the 30 GW of European manufacturing capacity by 2025 across all the value chain segments.
+SolarPower Europe is representing the solar PV sector as Steering Committee member and aligning on positions on demand side policies such as input to the Net-Zero Industry Act Implementing Act (NZIA), financing for European solar PV manufacturing projects, ensuring a sustainable level playing field, swift implementation of Ecodesign requirements for PV systems and products and setting up the European Solar PV Industry Alliance Academy.

 The EU is in the top-3 region filling high-value patents on solar PV technologies, together with Japan and South-Korea.